 Burning permits cannot be issued until the permit application has been reviewed by Bureau personnel and an on-site inspection is made, where appropriate.
 If a permit is issued, the applicant must sign and abide to the conditions listed on the permit.
 Non-compliance with any of the conditions is a violation of the law, and is punishable by a penalty of up to $25,000 per day.

 What's Prohibited? - The burning of garbage, treated lumber, paper and cardboard is NOT legal at any time.
 During the seasonal burning ban, no burning in barrels is allowed.
+Only clean, untreated, raw wood and natural vegetation are allowed to be burned.

 Complaints - Burning is the number one complaint received by the Bureau.
 Many times, the person calling is experiencing breathing problems because a neighbor is burning.
-To issue a complaint call (423) 643-5970.
+To make a complaint, call (423) 643-5970.
 We have someone on call 24 hours a day/ 7 days a week.
 If the complaint is after business hours, leave a message with your name and number and a Bureau representative will contact you as soon as possible.

 The APCB encourages Hamilton County citizens to find alternatives to burning.
 Burning leaves, brush and other vegetation produces smoke.
 Smoke contains a number of hazardous air pollutants, which increase levels of ozone and fine particle pollution.
 These pollutants cause health effects ranging from allergies to cancer.
 The Bureau recommends residents: